 Wyoming is a larger medium-sized city located in the state of Michigan.
 With a population of 75,275 people and 14 constituent neighborhoods, Wyoming is the 17th largest community in Michigan.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wyoming is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Wyoming is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wyoming who work in office and administrative support (16.88%), sales jobs (10.05%), and food service (6.47%).
+Overall, Wyoming is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Wyoming who work in office and administrative support (15.28%), sales jobs (10.67%), and food service (6.05%).

-Wyoming is a somewhat ethnically-diverse city.
+Wyoming is an extremely ethnically-diverse city.
 The people who call Wyoming home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wyoming residents report their race to be White, followed by Black or African-American.
 Wyoming also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.56% of the city’s residents.
+People of Hispanic or Latino origin account for 21.29% of the city’s residents.
 Important ancestries of people in Wyoming include German, Irish, English, and Polish.

 The most common language spoken in Wyoming is English.
 Other important languages spoken here include Spanish and Vietnamese.